Meet The Granary Weevil, The Pantry Monster Of Our Own Creation

 To find out if he was right, Plarre decided to try to re-create the granary weevils' natural and cultural history.
 He started with the idea that human trade was key to its survival.
 Roughly past the dawn of the Neolithic Revolution about 12,000 years ago, humans began to trade grains among settlements.
 Before then, Plarre said it would have been virtually impossible for granary weevils to find enough food to survive, much less spread globally.

 The beetles act like stowaways, hiding as larvae within the kernel of a grain while they develop.
 "People would have traded grain that was infested because they didn't know it was infested," Plarre said.
-In other words, granary weevils don't find their way into your food after you put it into your pantry — the larvae is already there.
+In other words, granary weevils don't find their way into your food after you put it into your pantry — the larvae are already there.
 The weevils' ability to remain undetected is more proof of their human-influenced natural selection.

 But if granary weevils are entirely dependent on human trade to reproduce, that means they would have branched off from other species of its genus, Sitophilius, and evolved on an incredible timeline.
 Evolutionarily speaking, 12,000 years goes by in a flash.